jahidxuddin/algorithm-visualisations/README.md

 # Algorithm Visualisations

-A tool to visualize algorithmns build with React and Tailwind CSS.
+A tool to visualize algorithms build with React and Tailwind CSS.